-Neil Pickering - Deputy Chair, Health Research Council of New Zealand Nominee
+Neil Pickering - Chair, Health Research Council of New Zealand Nominee

-Neil is a senior lecturer in the Bioethics Centre at the University of Otago.
+Neil is an associate professor in the Bioethics Centre at the University of Otago.
 He has published on a range of ethical issues, and has been a member of a number of research projects both in New Zealand and in his previous job in the United Kingdom.
 His primary area of research is philosophy of mental health.